How to Apply Foil to Stamped Images - Amazing, Easy, Cheap!

 As long as the fabric and adhesive is washable, the foiled fabric is washable, too.
 Hand washing or use of the gentle wash cycle and turning the garment inside out is recommended.
 Air drying is best or very low heat.
 Ironing is not recommended as the foil may melt.

-The term Foil can be misleading because there are so many types of foil–and most are some kind of metal–like aluminum foil.
-Transfer foil comes in many different colors and patterns–some with a metallic sheen and some without.
+The term Foil can be confusing because there are so many types.
+Most are some kind of metal–like aluminum foil.
+Transfer foil is a very unique material available most with a metallic sheen and others with holographic designs.
+(If this seems too geeky, the dorky illustrations help a lot, and there are videos, too!)

 Place Transfer Foil “Color Side Up” and rub with finger onto the adhesive which has been applied to the new surface below.